arnog/mathlive/tutorials/MASTON.md

 * `class`: A CSS class to be associated with a representation of this element
 * `id`: A CSS id to be associated with a representation of this element
 * `style`: A CSS style string
+* `wikidata`

 ### Key order
 The order of the keys in an element is not significant.
 That is, all these expressions are equivalent:

 ```JSON
    {"lhs":1, "op":"+", "rhs":2}